seqizz/ulauncher-password-store/README.md

 - Search & copy passwords to clipboard.
 - Setting a custom password-store path.
 - Running a custom command before and after copying password.
 (Useful for putting clipboard managers into offline mode)
+- Optional password generation support with pwgen command.
+(Directly saving this to pass not *yet* supported)
 - Optional [pass-extension-tail](https://git.io/vpSgV) support.

 Thanks to: